meertensinstituut/clariah-wp3-vre/README-tech.md

 - To start UI, run: `cd ./ui && ./start-ui.sh`.
 - UI runs at `localhost:3000`

+## Integration tests
+- Run `./test-vre.sh` which:
+  - Builds all components
+  - Runs tests in `./integration`

 ## Development

 - Add new component: